Welsh nationalism: Before English conquest

+English conquest and union

-Incursions from the English and Normans also amplified divisions between the kingdoms.
+Incursions from the English and Normans amplified divisions between Welsh kingdoms.
 In the 12th century, Norman king Henry II of England exploited differences between the three most powerful Welsh kingdoms, Gwynedd, Powys, and Deheubarth, allowing him to make great gains in Wales.
 He defeated and then allied with Madog ap Maredudd of Powys in 1157, and used this alliance to overwhelm Owain Gwynedd.
 He then turned on Rhys ap Gruffydd of Deheubarth, who finally submitted to him in 1171, effectively subjugating much of Wales to Henry's Angevin Empire.